zenml-io/zenml/docs/book/how-to/overview/hyper-parameter-tuning.md

 <summary>See it in action with the E2E example</summary>

-_To setup the local environment used below, follow the recommendations from the_ [_Project templates_](../../user-guide/advanced-guide/best-practices/using-project-templates.md)_._
+_To set up the local environment used below, follow the recommendations from the_ [_Project templates_](../../user-guide/advanced-guide/best-practices/using-project-templates.md)_._

 In the `steps/hp_tuning` folder, you will find two step files, which can be used as a starting point for building your own hyperparameter search tailored specifically to your use case: